akmayank94/ai-engineering-roadmap/experiments/token-playground/README.md

 # 📖 Overview

-This project explores one of the most fundamental concepts in AI Engineering — **Tokens**.
+This Implementation explores one of the most fundamental concepts in AI Engineering — **Tokens**.

-Instead of only learning the theory behind tokenization, this project performs hands-on experiments to observe how different prompts, languages, emojis, punctuation, response limits, and conversation history affect token usage.
+Instead of only learning the theory behind tokenization, this Implementation performs hands-on experiments to observe how different prompts, languages, emojis, punctuation, response limits, and conversation history affect token usage.

 The goal is to better understand how token consumption influences: